EU must step up response to COVID-19, Commission warns as infections spike | Health

 EU must step up response to COVID-19, Commission warns as infections spike

-It also said states should have common testing requirements for incoming travellers, including tests at arrival if tests were not available in the country of departure.
+It also said states should have common testing requirements for incoming travellers, including tests on arrival if tests were not available in the country of departure.
 It called for coordinated rules on quarantines.
+Brussels also urged governments to share more data on outbreaks in their countries and on the situation in their healthcare settings.

+All national applications that allow the operators to trace people exposed to the virus should also be made interoperable across the EU, the Commission said.
 AVOIDING SHORTAGES

-To avoid risks of new shortages of medical equipment, which dogged the bloc at the beginning of the pandemic in spring, the Commission said it had launched a joint procurement for gear needed to inoculate people, such as syringes and disinfectants.
-It also extended to April a temporary suspension of customs duties and sales tax on import of medical equipment.
+To avoid risks of new shortages of medical equipment, which dogged the bloc at the beginning of the pandemic in spring, the Commission said it had launched joint procurement for gear needed to inoculate people, such as syringes and disinfectants.
+It also extended until April a temporary suspension of customs duties and sales tax on the import of medical equipment.

 EU countries could also exempt COVID-19 testing kits and vaccines from sales tax, the Commission said.
-The Commission also repeated its call on EU governments to quickly devise vaccination strategies so that the most vulnerable people could quickly access COVID-19 vaccines if and when effective shots will be available.
+The Commission repeated its call on EU governments to quickly devise vaccination strategies so that the most vulnerable people can quickly access COVID-19 vaccines if and when effective shots become available.

+It said it had already spent in upfront payments about 1 billion euros ($1.2 billion) to secure potential vaccines from AstraZeneca, Sanofi and Johnson & Johnson .
+That suggested it had made a downpayment worth 360 million euros to Johnson & Johnson, a figure which it had not previously revealed.
+It said exploratory talks with Moderna, Pfizer and CureVac involved a further 1.45 billion euros in upfront payments.

+In a move aimed at avoiding further disruptions to the EU internal market, Brussels proposed fast-tracking checks on EU internal borders for goods transported by rail, water or air.
+Rapid checks were introduced for goods transported by road after internal trade was disrupted at the start of the pandemic due to border controls introduced within the border-free Schengen area to prevent the spread of the virus. ($1 = 0.8461 euros)

 - READ MORE ON: